MECTsrl/imx_mect/README.md

 # LTIB installation for MECT operator panels based on Freescale i.MX28 processors

-The build downloads, configures and installs the LTIB image build environment and Codesurcery target toolchain for MECT operator panels based on Freescale i.MX28 processors:
+The build downloads, configures and installs the LTIB image build environment and the Codesurcery target toolchain for the MECT operator panels based on Freescale i.MX28 processors:

 - with on board I/O:
 [TPAC1007] (http://www.mect.it/en/products/control-and-automation/operator-panels-with-plcpac/tpac1007/),